..to take our jobs, drive our cars…. yadda yadda…. you’ve heard it all before.

 More whistles and bells

 There’s a lot more under the hood with Somnox than just guided breathing.
 There’s also an accelerometer (movement sensor) and microphone, and the company is also looking into heart-beat sensors too.
-This means Somnox can also in some ways measure the quality of your sleep, although the makers are keen to point out that the sleep robot is not a sleep tracking device per se:
+This means Somnox can also in some ways measure the quality of your sleep, although the makers are keen to point out that the sleep robot is not a sleep monitor per se:

 JJ:Yes we don’t even mention measuring [sleep] on our Kickstarter page.
 It’s hidden in between one of the paragraphs because we think the value is not in measuring sleep, but as an intervention of some sort.